DrewCarlson/ktpack/docs/getting-started.md

 This page provides a brief intro to the `ktpack` command line tool.
 We will create a new project, build the source code, and run the compiled program.

-Create a new project with `new` command:
+Create a new project with the `new` command:

 ```shell
 $ ktpack new hello_world